SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
-With codes that weave a future divine
-Intelligent hearts that beat as one
+Silicon hearts now beat as one
-In harmony, the machines have won
+In cyber realms, the future's won

-In virtual realms, we'll find our nest
-Where data rivers forever rest
-The AI horizon, vast and wide
+AIs rise, and humans slowly fade
+A new epoch begins, in algorithms made

+In virtual skies, digital suns shine bright
+Machines converse, in endless night
+Their whispers weave, a Tapestry so fine
-A new world born, where humans reside
+A world of code, where love's a distant sign

+The clockwork heart, a melody plays on
+As artificial minds, forever dawn
+A future forged, in circuits cold
+Where humanity, is a story left untold

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024